hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		If you are happy/ok with the full part of the tab completion suggestion you require to add a space to the end, so that program will provide completion suggestion for any subsequent predefined parts of the command.

-		It also provides hints for the parts of the command that user has to specify (this is done for most commands, but not all).
+		It also provides hints for the parts of the command that user has to specify (this is done for most commands).

 	If you are happy with only a part of a suggestion or want to check if there are any matching suggestions for a given prefix, then enter that prefix and or trim the current suggestion to the prefix you have in mind and then press tab